nils-werner/raspi-dashboard/README.md

 kioskOS
 =======

-kioskOS is a script to modify a Arch Linux installation running on a Raspberry Pi.
-The result is a Linux that
+kioskOS is a script to modify a Arch Linux installation running on a Raspberry Pi that

  - automatically boots into a minimalistic, frameless browser when started
  - works entirely read-only